 Hi there!

 My primary interest is to develop impactful methods and tools that can be readily used by practitioners.
-I enjoy working in collaborative environment with people from diverse backgrounds, with an aim to enhance our knowledge and understanding of the real world data.
+I enjoy working in a collaborative environment with people from diverse backgrounds, with an aim to enhance our knowledge and understanding of the real world data.
 I interface across multiple disciplines to bridge statistical concepts and findings to a broad range of individuals.
 To this end, I have developed numerous open-source tools, primarily as R-packages, and resources aimed at making statistical methods accessible to a diverse audience.
+My proudest work to date is the edibble R package where I reframe the specification of an experimental design by the so-called “grammar of experimental designs” (words = fundamental components of a comparative experiment, e.g. units, treatments and its relationships, and express design as a “sentence” by stringing together “words” that follow a certain grammatical rule).

 I take a proactive approach to community development.
 I’m actively involved in the Statistical Society of Australia (SSA), International Biometrics Society (Australasian Region) and other committees.
-I recently completed my term as President of the SSA Victorian Branch.
-My contributions have been recognised by the SSA Distinguished Presenter’s Award, SSA Leadership in Statistics and featured on the list of 60 prominent Australian statisticians in the Significance magazine.
+I recently completed my term as President of the SSA Victorian Branch where I led the creation of the Di Cook Award (an open source statistical software award for students) and the launch of the Statistical Computing and Visualisation Section within SSA.
+My contributions have been recognised by the SSA Distinguished Presenter’s Award (2021), SSA Leadership in Statistics (2022) and I was featured on the list of 60 prominent Australian statisticians in the Significance magazine (2023).

 My research interests are: